 New formats of appropriation, production and conveyance are often abridged by legal or technical frameworks—or by now even curtailed by learning machines that have no capacities for interpretation, let alone a sense of humour.
 Challenges and opportunities coexist in the datafication of arts and the artistic refinement of data—for both artists and consumers alike.

-On this cross-cutting track, your literary bot projects are just as welcome as scholarly treatises on the Insta-sphere or even an augmented theatre piece.
-The combination of FabLabs and the fine arts is just as interesting as Beyoncé’s digital journey through art history.
+For this track, your literary bot projects are just as welcome as scholarly treatises on the Insta-sphere or even an augmented theatre piece.

 We want co-creation.
 We want archives opened to hackers.
 We want to celebrate, discuss and marvel at internet activism and cooperations between the maker scene, programmers and artists.